DianaBsk/-/README.md

 A horizontal rule (put one below)
 ---

-1. An unordered list:
+1.An unordered list:

    - Item 1
    - Item 2
-     -- sub-item 1
+    - sub-item 1
-     --  sub-item 2
+    - sub-item 2